 You may also thaw shrimp in the refrigerator overnight.
 Simply place them in a basin with a lid.
 Before cooking the next day, give them a good rinse with cold water and wipe them dry with a paper towel.

 Avoid using warm water since the shrimp will defrost unevenly; if the outside appears defrosted but the inside isn’t, the shrimp will cook unevenly.

 Shrimp, like other seafood, is highly perishable, and you’ll want to keep them refrigerated until you’re ready to prepare them.

 Avoid using the microwave as well.
 Shrimp cook quickly in the microwave, and you’ll go from frozen to defrosted to cooked in no time, making a mushy mess.

 Fresh vs. frozen shrimp

 Shrimps are either still frozen or have already thawed when bought raw.
 While I can purchase fresh shrimp in some places where I reside, it is mainly frozen.
 This is fine because frozen shrimp can still be prepared into peel-and-eat shrimp with excellent flavor and texture.

-Signs of completely boiled shrimps
+Signs of completely boiled shrimp

-- The meat of the shrimp splits from the shell and the shrimp float to the top of the pot.
+- The meat of the shrimp splits from the shell, and the shrimp float to the top of the pot.